jiminhsieh/note-of-improve-communication-skills-at-work/README.md

 ## Tips to control your emotions

 * Have clear goals in mind, e.g. what are you trying to get out of a conversation or meeting?
-* Pause to collect your thoughts, e.g. don't feel that you need to ush into responding.
+* Pause to collect your thoughts, e.g. don't feel that you need to rush into responding.
 * Willing to compromise, e.g. finding a middle ground might be the path forward.
 * Look for humor in a dire situation, e.g. don't take yourself or a topic too seriously.
 * Agree to disagree, e.g. table a conversation that's not going anywhere to determine next course of action.